Skip to main content

 Tie this run to token: cancelling it kills the process tree and makes every consuming path (run/output_string/output_bytes/wait/ exit_code/probe/profile/finish and the streamed finishers) resolve to Error::Cancelled.
 In a Pipeline, a token on any stage cancels that stage and the cancellation errors the whole pipeline (the private pipeline group tears the other stages down).

 Unlike timeout — which is captured in the ProcessResult (timed_out) without erroring on the non-checking paths — a cancellation is always an error, on every path.
-When both fire, cancellation wins (it is checked first).
+When both fire, cancellation wins (it is checked first — except in first_line’s narrow tie where the deadline watchdog closes the stream in the same poll the token fires, which surfaces as Timeout).
 An already-cancelled token short-circuits before spawning.
-On a private group the whole tree is killed; on a shared group (ProcessGroup::start) only the child is, exactly like timeout. wait_any and first_line don’t synthesize the error for a mid-run cancel — their stream simply ends, mirroring how they treat timeout — though a token that was already cancelled still surfaces the pre-spawn Err(Cancelled) short-circuit.
-Likewise a mid-run cancel during wait_for_line closes the stream and surfaces as that probe’s Error::NotReady, not Cancelled — the consuming finisher afterwards still reports Cancelled.
+On a private group the whole tree is killed; on a shared group (ProcessGroup::start) only the direct child is, like timeout.
+Both wait_any and first_line surface a mid-run cancel as Err(Cancelled) — their streaming race resolves the cancellation and tears the child down — as does an already-cancelled token via the pre-spawn short-circuit.
+A mid-run cancel during wait_for_line, by contrast, closes the stream and surfaces as that probe’s Error::NotReady, not Cancelled — the consuming finisher afterwards still reports Cancelled.

 A cancelled run is never retried: retry policies and Supervisor restarts both treat Error::Cancelled as terminal — the token stays cancelled forever, so another attempt could only fail the same way.